cimentadaj/Rseminars/README.md

 **Seminar 1.
 An overview of the strengths of R**

-*Note: does not contain exercises, only an [RMarkdown presentation](https://github.com/cimentadaj/Rseminars/blob/master/RonR_First_Seminar/First-seminar-presentation.rmd)*
+*Note: This introduction does not contain exercises, only an [RMarkdown presentation](https://github.com/cimentadaj/Rseminars/blob/master/RonR_First_Seminar/First-seminar-presentation.rmd)*

 Instructor: [Jorge Cimentada](www.jorgecimentada.com)